 Carriers usually offer multiple tiers of service in shipping.
 These delivery options mainly differ in the features they offer, such as:

-Carriers will need merchants to provide shipping details to generate the documentation required by Vietnam’s customs.
+Carriers will need merchants to provide shipping details to generate the documentation required by your origin and destination’s customs authorities.
 Additionally, the documents supplied may need to be in the country’s local language.

 The type of information most carriers require are: